Siouxland Forecast: December 12, 2019

 Tonight the low temperature will slip into the upper teens with a cloudy sky.

-On the nose of some warmer air entering Siouxland early Friday morning, we’ll have a couple passing snow flurries in the morning.
+On the nose of some warmer air entering Siouxland early Friday morning, we’ll have a couple passing snow flurries.
 Friday afternoon will be relatively comfortable with the high rising into the mid/upper 30s.
 But by Friday night, the story will quickly change with an ensuing cold front and perhaps a couple more snow showers.
 Accumulations of snow or other precipitation will be minimal if anything does happen to stick on Friday.

 Saturday will be partly cloudy, windy, and colder with a high near 20°.
 Sunday will be similar with the high locked in at 20° and the wind easing off.